openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     **Objectives**

-    -   Learn how to create an image mosaic.
+    -   learn how to create an image mosaic;
-    -   Become familiar with a variety of options for selecting dates, sensors, mosaicking and download options.
+    -   familiarize yourself with a variety of options for selecting dates, sensors, mosaicking and download options; and
-    -   Create a cloud-free mosaic for 2016.
+    -   create a cloud-free mosaic for 2016.

 .. note::